 - (1) Income and Assets.
 A judge shall file such public report as may be required by law for all public officials to comply fully with the provisions of Article II, Section 8, of the Constitution of Florida.
 The form for public financial disclosure shall be that recommended or adopted by the Florida Commission on Ethics for use by all public officials.
-The form shall be filed with the Florida Commission on Ethics on the date prescribed by law, and a copy shall be filed simultaneously with the Judicial Qualifications Commission. - (2) Gifts.
-A judge shall file a public report of all gifts which are required to be disclosed under Canon 5D(5)(h) of the Code of Judicial Conduct.
-The report of gifts received in the preceding calendar year shall be filed with the Florida Commission on Ethics on or before July 1 of each year.
-A copy shall be filed simultaneously with the Judicial Qualifications Commission.

-(3) Disclosure of Financial Interests Upon Leaving Office.
+The form shall be filed with the Florida Commission on Ethics on the date prescribed by law, and a copy shall be filed simultaneously with the Judicial Qualifications Commission. - (2) Gifts, Reimbursements or Payments of Expenses, and Waivers of Fees or Charges.
+A judge shall file a public report of all gifts required to be disclosed under Canons 5D(5)(a) and 5D(5)(h) of the Code of Judicial Conduct, and of all reimbursements or direct payments of expenses, and waivers of fees or charges required to be disclosed under Canon 6A(3).
+The report of gifts, expense reimbursements or direct payments, and waivers received in the preceding calendar year shall be filed with the Florida Commission on Ethics on or before July 1 of each year.
+Disclosure shall be made using Form 6A in the commentary below.
+A copy shall be filed simultaneously with the Judicial Qualifications Commission. - (3) Disclosure of Financial Interests Upon Leaving Office.
 A judge shall file a final disclosure statement within 60 days after leaving office, which report shall cover the period between January 1 of the year in which the judge leaves office and his or her last day of office, unless, within the 60-day period, the judge takes another public position requiring financial disclosure under Article II, Section 8, of the Constitution of Florida, or is otherwise required to file full and public disclosure for the final disclosure period.
 The form for disclosure of financial interests upon leaving office shall be that recommended or adopted by the Florida Commission on Ethics for use by all public officials.
 The form shall be filed with the Florida Commission on Ethics and a copy shall be filed simultaneously with the Judicial Qualifications Commission.